XipingGong/fep/README.md

 ------------------------------

-This includes all data and scripts on how I calcualted the PMFs of some important sidechain pairs by FEP calculations in OpenMM program.
+This includes all data and scripts on how I calcualted the PMFs of some important sidechain pairs by using the OpenMM program.

 ipynb or html
 -------------